 And even where budgets allow, it is a risky hiring decision which is very difficult to get right.

 The solution is retaining a CTO as a service on a contract rather than full-time.

 Of course, a CTO is a senior leader, and not all the benefits of a senior leader can be delivered as a series of well-defined tasks, or questions and answers, or opinions delivered from a distance.

 Difficult issues are often ambiguous, and there are seldom simple solutions.
-To be blunt, if there is a problem you can fix with a phone call, you don’t need a high-quality CTO.
+Put bluntly, if you can fix a problem with a phone call, it’s not something that requires a high-quality CTO.

-To achieve real, market-leading success, you need a clear vision, strong leadership, and expert judgment.
+To achieve real, market-leading success, you need a clear vision, strong leadership, and expert judgements.
 There must be communication and action over an extended period.

-Tech alone rarely delivers value.
-The greatest challenge is to make organizations and businesses work together with Tech.
-It isn’t practical to expect a remote, disconnected service person to deliver this value.
+Technology alone rarely delivers value.
+The greatest challenge is to make organisations and business work together with IT.
+It isn’t practical to expect a remote, disconnected ‘service CTO’ to deliver this value.

-The best CTOs bring a cogent commercial and technical vision for how tech can deliver value to a business, and they bring innovation into the heart of the senior team.
-This cannot be achieved by someone working in a “taskified,” on-demand manner.
+The best CTOs bring a cogent commercial and technical vision for how IT can deliver value to a business, and they bring innovation into the heart of the senior team.
+This cannot be achieved by someone working in a ‘taskified,’ on-demand manner.